 - Senator Sweeney sponsored the “Building Our Future Bond Act,” which authorized $750 million in voter-approved bonds to finance higher education capital projects that will increase the academic competiveness of New Jersey’s public and private colleges and universities.
-Grants that were approved for South Jersey include $357 million for Rutgers University, $117 million for Rowan University, $19 million for Gloucester County College, $3 million for Salem Community College and $2.5 million for Cumberland County College.
+Grants that were approved for South Jersey include $357 million for Rutgers University, $117 million for Rowan University, $19 million for Rowan College at Gloucester County, $3 million for Salem Community College, and $2.5 million for Cumberland County College.

 Student Protections and Expanding Educational Opportunity

 - Senator Sweeney has been integral in improving the quality of higher education in New Jersey, particularly with leading the efforts to expand Rowan University’s statewide and national appeal.
 The Senator played an integral role in securing funding for growth and development, and was proud to be on hand at the ribbon cutting ceremonies for brand new business and engineering buildings on the Glassboro campus.
 These facilities will be key to continued growth and success in the coming decades.

 - Assemblyman Taliaferro is sponsoring a legislative effort to increase the affordability and attractiveness of New Jersey’s county colleges.
 This bill encourages greater opportunities for attendance at county colleges by establishing a $750 gross income tax credit and a $375 credit for part-time attendance.
 These tax credits provide a savings that can be used to finance a significant portion of a county college student’s tuition.

 - In response to growing concerns on head-related injuries in youth sports, Assemblyman Taliaferro is a sponsor of legislation that would strengthen New Jersey’s protections and educate parents, coaches, and youth on proper care.
 The measure would require youth sports team organizations or programs to implement written head injury policies.